Cuomo vows to “call out” criticism of nursing home response

 Questions also go back months about whether the state made a mistake in telling nursing homes on March 25 that they had to accept patients being discharged from hospitals after being treated for COVID-19.

-The state ended that directive May 10, but Zucker said Friday that even in hindsight, he thought the policy saved more lives than it cost.
+The state ended that directive May 10, but Zucker said Friday that even in hindsight, he thought the policy saved more lives than it potentially cost.

 Nearly 85,000 patients flooded into hospitals between March 25 and May 10, with the great majority in the New York City metropolitan area.
 The state’s number one priority then, Zucker said, was freeing up hospital beds so patients wouldn’t die untreated.